Web conferencing

-Web conferencing is used as an umbrella term for various types of online conferencing and collaborative services including webinars (web seminars), webcasts, and web meetings.
-Sometimes it may be used also in the more narrow sense of the peer-level web meeting context, in an attempt to disambiguate it from the other types known as collaborative sessions.

-In general, web conferencing is made possible by Internet technologies, particularly on TCP/IP connections.
-Services may allow real-time point-to-point communications as well as multicast communications from one sender to many receivers.
-It offers data streams of text-based messages, voice and video chat to be shared simultaneously, across geographically dispersed locations.
-Applications for web conferencing include meetings, training events, lectures, or presentations from a web-connected computer to other web-connected computers.
+Web conferencing enables individuals from various locations to attend meetings via the Internet.
+The participants have the opportunity to communicate by voice and video and can share screens, documents, chat messages and other content depending on the service.
+Today's Web-conferencing solutions can run in web browsers and leverage WebRTC technologies for real-time communication.

+Web-conferencing services can also offer breakout rooms, collaborative whiteboards, live transcription or captions, meeting recording and screen sharing.
+For instance, while talking with Zoom, during a virtual meeting one can share their screen, record the meeting, have breakout rooms, and get auto-captions, and in Microsoft Teams one can share audio, video, chat, and share their screen in a virtual meeting.

+WebRTC is a collection of standards and protocols that enables real-time communication applications on the Web.
+WebRTC's architecture is defined by the Internet Engineering Task Force (IETF) as well as the protocols for transporting real-time media and data between participants.

 Installation and operation

 Web conferencing software is invoked by all participants in a web meeting.
 Some technologies include software and functionality that differs for presenters and attendees.
 Software may run as a web browser application (often relying on Adobe Flash, Java, or WebRTC to provide the operational platform).
 Other web conferencing technologies require download and installation of software on each participant's computer, which is invoked as a local application.
 Many web conferencing vendors provide the central connectivity and provisioning of meeting "ports" or "seats" as a hosted web service, while others allow the web conference host to install and run the software on its own local servers.
 Another installation option from certain vendors allows for use of a proprietary computer appliance that is installed at the hosting company's physical location.

 Depending on the technology being used, participants may speak and listen to audio over standard telephone lines or via computer microphones and speakers.
 Some products allow for use of a webcam to display participants, while others may require their own proprietary encoding or externally provided encoding of a video feed (for example, from a professional video camera connected via an IEEE 1394 interface) that is displayed in the session.

 Vendor-hosted web conferencing is usually licensed as a service based on one of three pricing models: a fixed cost per user per minute, a monthly or annual flat fee allowing unlimited use with a fixed maximum capacity per session, or a sliding rate fee based on the number of allowed meeting hosts and per-session participants (number of "seats").

 Visual materials are typically shown in one of two ways.
 The web conferencing software may show the whole or part of the presenter's computer screen.
 Renderable files (in formats such as PDF or Microsoft PowerPoint) can be displayed by the presenter uploading them and a computer server converting them into a form convenient for streaming.